RY7415/ProsumerAggregation/README.md

 # ProAggregation
-Case study in the Agile project
+Case study data in the Agile project

 The information sharing hamiltonian path of EV network